petrello/on-device-rag/README.md

 - Created for learning, experimentation, and academic use
 - Optimized for constrained hardware (≤4 CPU cores, ≤6GB RAM)
-- Actively developed; APIs may change

 ---

 ## 🎯 What This Project Is

-On-Device RAG is a personal project that demonstrates how to build a complete RAG pipeline that runs locally on modest hardware.
-It's designed for:
+On-Device RAG is a personal project built entirely on open-source components, that demonstrates how to build a complete RAG pipeline that runs locally on modest hardware.

-- **Students & Researchers** exploring RAG architectures
-- **ML Engineers** prototyping edge deployment scenarios
-- **Privacy-conscious users** who need fully offline document Q&A

 ### Key Capabilities